celery/celery/docs/tutorials/daemonizing.rst

     # Extra command-line arguments to the worker
     CELERYD_OPTS="--time-limit=300 --concurrency=8"

-    # %n will be replaced with the first part of the nodename.
+    # - %n will be replaced with the first part of the nodename.
-    CELERYD_LOG_FILE="/var/log/celery/%n.log"
+    # - %I will be replaced with the current child process index
+    #   and is important when using the prefork pool to avoid race conditions.
+    CELERYD_LOG_FILE="/var/log/celery/%n%I.log"
     CELERYD_PID_FILE="/var/run/celery/%n.pid"

 .. _generic-systemd-celeryd-django-example: